abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 -->

-Functors in programming.
+Functors in types.
 The list functor
 ===

-Types in a given programming language form a category, and in that category there are some functors that programmers use every day, such as the list functor, that we will use as an example.
+A type theory/type system forms a category, and in that category there are some functors that programmers use every day, such as the list functor, that we will use as an example.
 The list functor is an example of a functor that maps the realm of simple (primitive) types and functions to the realm of more complex (generic) types and functions.

 ![A functor in programming](../10_functors/functor_programming.svg)

-But let's start with the basics: defining the concept of a functor in programming context is as simple as changing the font we use in our formulas from "modern" to "monospaced".
-And also, using the more "programmy" terms listed in the table in chapter 2.
+But let's start with the basics: defining the concept of a functor in type-theoretic context is as simple as changing some of the terms that are used, and optionally, changing the font we use in our formulas from "modern" to "monospaced".

-> A functor between two categories (let's call them `A` and `B`) consists of a mapping that maps each ~~object~~ *type* in `A` to a type in `B` and a mapping that maps each ~~morphism~~ *function* between types in `A` to a function between types in `B`, in a way that preserves the structure of the category.
+> A functor between two ~~categories~~ type universes (let's call them `A` and `B`) consists of a mapping that maps each ~~object~~ *type* in `A` to a type in `B` and a mapping that maps each ~~morphism~~ *function* between types in `A` to a function between types in `B`, in a way that preserves the structure of the ~~category~~ type system.

+(Note that we are introducing a new term "type universe" this is just a name for the collection of all types that are in existence)

 Comparing these definitions makes us realize that mathematicians and programmers are two very different communities, that are united by the fact that they both use functors (and by their appreciation of peculiar typefaces).

 Type mapping
 ---

-The first component of a functor is a mapping that converts one type (let's call it `A`) to another type (`B`).
-So it is *like a function, but between types*.
-Such constructions are supported by almost all programming languages that have static type checking in the first place --- they go by the name of *generic types* .
-A generic type is nothing but a function that maps one (concrete) type to another (this is why generic types are sometimes called *type-level functions*).
+The first component of a functor is a mapping that converts each type to another type. so, it is *a type-level arrow*.
+But we already know about those: in type-theoretic terms, they are known as *polymorphic type* (as a polymorphic type is nothing but an arrow that maps all types to other types).

 ![A functor in programming - type mapping](../10_functors/functor_programming_objects.svg)

-Note that although the diagrams they look similar, a *type-level* function is completely different from a *value-level* function, e.g. a value-level polymorphic function from `a`, to `List<a>` (or in mathy Haskell-inspired notation $forall\ a. a \to List\ a$) converts a *value* of type `a` to a value of type `List<a>` and is different from the *type-level* function `List<A>` as that one converts a *type* $a$ to a *type* $List\ a$ (e.g. the type `string` to the type $List\ string$, $number$ to $List\ number$ etc.).
-We will review value-level polymorphic functions at the end of the chapter.
+Note that although the diagrams they look similar, a polymorphic *type-level* arrow is completely different from a polymorphic *value-level* arrow i.e. type-level* arrow `List<A>` as that one converts each *type* $a$ to a *type* $List\ a$ (e.g. the type `string` to the type $List\ string$, $number$ to $List\ number$ etc.) is not the same thing as a polymorphic value-level arrow from `a`, to `List<a>`, or in our mathy Haskell-inspired notation $\forall\ a. a \to List\ a$, which converts a value of type $a$ to a value of type $List a$ (we will learn about value-level polymorphic functions later in this chapter).

 Function mapping
 ---

-So the type mapping of a functor is simply a generic type in a programming language (we can also have functors between two generic types, but we will review those later).
-So what is the *function mapping* --- this is a mapping that convert any function operating on simple types, like $string \to number$ to a function between their more complex counterparts e.g. $List\ string \to List\ number$.
+So the type mapping of a functor is simply a polymorphic type (we can also have functors between different two polymorphic types, but we will review those later).
+So, what is the *function mapping*?
+This is a mapping that convert any function operating on simple types, like $string \to number$ to a function between their more complex counterparts e.g. $List\ string \to List\ number$.

 ![A functor in programming - function mapping](../10_functors/functor_programming_morphisms.svg)

-In programming languages, this mapping is represented by a higher-order function called `map` with a signature (using Haskell notation), $(a \to b) \to (Fa \to Fb)$, where $F$ represents the generic type.
+In type theory, this mapping is represented by a higher-order function called $map$ with a signature $(a \to b) \to (Fa \to Fb)$, where $F$ represents the generic type.

 Note that, although any possible function that has this type signature (that that obeys the functor laws) gives rise to a functor, *not all such functors are useful*.
 Usually, there is only one of them that makes sense for a given generic type and that's why we talk about *the* list functor, and we define `map` directly in the in the generic datatype, as a method.